alejandronanga/alejandronanga.github.io/_pages/cv.md

 ## <b>Experience</b>
 ### Thermo Fisher Scientific (2017 - Present)
+#### 3D Technical Artist (2020 - Present)
+My role inside of Thermo Fisher Scientific is working with Pharma Services Global to create 3D replicas of their pharmaceutical laboratories at a very low hardware cost parting from photographic scans of their laboratory; for AR applications for the Microsoft Hololens 2.

-#### 3D Developer / Software Engineer
+#### Software Engineer I / 3D Developer (2017 - 2020)
-At Thermo Fisher Scientific, I'm an interdisciplinary team member in the User Experience and Innovation and previously the Digital Engineering divisions.
-Among my responsabilities is the development of 3D assets for applications on WebGL and VR/AR platforms.
+From 2017 to 2020, I was an interdisciplinary team member in the Digital Engineering division.
+Among my responsibilities was the development of 3D assets for applications on WebGL and VR/AR platforms.

 I was in charge of doing the retopology of Thermo Fisher's biotechnology equipment parting from provided CAD files to textured low polycount meshes, for a WebGL training application for new users of these instruments.
 In this experience I was also responsible for creating the animations of each workflow, ranging from the installation of the instrument to running experiments with them; I also recreated the Software User Interface for Unity's UI elements and every 3D asset required for these workflows.